open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 [meta_schema.yaml](./schema/meta_schema.yaml) tracks schema details that don't fit neatly into the JSON schema including:

 * Property descriptions and semantics
+* Track which types are SDK extension plugins
 * Implementation support status (TODO)

 There are variety of tasks which intersect with the meta schema: